faq page (internet is not provided, see below)

 DO YOU PROVIDE INSTRUCTION ON THE SHARKS BEFORE GETTING IN THE WATER?
 Yes.
 We will have a safety orientation at the lodge the first night covering what to do, how to approach and body language of the sharks.

-DO YOU GUARANTEE SHARK SIGHTING?
-No. Remember that these sharks are free to roam the open ocean and are pelagic animals.
+DO YOU GUARANTEE SHARK OR ANIMAL SIGHTING?
+No. Remember that these animals are free to roam the open ocean or land.
 They are not caged and thus not released by us at specific times during the day to ensure sightings.
 So please keep in mind that interactions are highly likely during the week, but not guaranteed.
-Its taken us years of development to find out peak migration periods and although they come and go for 4 months, we limit the time to just a few weeks for the best sightings.
+Its taken us years of development to find out peak migration periods.

 DO YOU PROVIDE A DIVE GUIDE WHEN DIVING?
 No. You will receive a briefing from the captain on the dive boat and use the “buddy system” for all dives.
 His job is to keep an eye on all divers from the boat deck, answer questions and help with divers entering and exciting the boat.

 CAN YOU PROVIDE A GUIDE WHILE DIVING?
 Dive guides can be provided only with advance notice before your trip.
+There is an extra cost for this.
 Fee’s vary so check with us for details.
 If you have your own instructor ask him or her to contact us for special offers.

 WHAT IF I DONT SPEAK ENGLISH?
 All instruction, directions and interactions are conducted in English.
 Guests must understand English to ensure your safety.
 You or your group must bring an interpreter if you don't understand English or you will not be permited to pertake in any activities.